 Determining your skin type

 Before you can decide about the most suitable product or product range for your skin care routine, it is necessary to determine your skin type.
 It is an easy and quick method.
 All you need is a clean piece of tissue to wipe with.
 When you wake up in the morning it is suggested that you wipe your face with the clean tissue and observe it.
 For those having normal skin, the oil does not come on the paper and your face does not feel tight or flaky.
 If your skin is oily then there would be oil on the tissue which is seen as transparent spots.
 The oil originates mostly from the nose, forehead and cheek parts.
-On the other hand if there is oil only in the center part then it is a combination skin.
-In such cases the oil comes off from the forehead and nose which is considered to be the oiliest part of the skin, but does not come from the cheeks.
+On the other hand, if there is oil only in the center part then it is a combination of skin.
+In such cases, the oil comes off from the forehead and nose which is considered to be the oiliest part of the skin but does not come from the cheeks.
 For those who have dry skin, there will be no oil on the tissue and the skin is left tight or stretched with a feeling or dryness as well as parched.
 People having sensitive skin can identify it when the skin tends to be tight and blotchy and reacts negatively to new products by becoming red, inflamed or even itchy.

 Easy but effective skin care - step by step

 An effective skin care routine need not be time-consuming, arduous or expensive.
 By following a few basic steps and finding just a few suitable, value-for-money products, your routine can be pleasurable.